bbrownsell/react-database-app/README.md

-this project has a search form which searches movie data from an external api (omdb api), context api is used to manage global state, and then react router dom 6 to navigate to individual movie pages
+this project has a search form which searches movie data from an external api (omdb api), context api is used to manage global state, and then react router dom 6 is used to navigate to individual movie pages

 working demo below: